Mohitkaintura123/CODSOFT/lstm-research-text-generator/README.md

 The Hugging Face trending page provides links to recent research papers, which are then downloaded as PDFs from arXiv.

-The text is extracted from these PDFs and combined into a dataset file.

 ---

 ## Dataset

-The dataset was built using approximately **50 research papers** downloaded from arXiv.
+Approximately **50 research papers** were downloaded and processed.

-After extracting text from the PDFs, the combined dataset is saved as:
+The text extracted from these PDFs is combined into a dataset file:

 paper.txt

 Dataset statistics:

-• ~27,000+ words
+- ~27,000+ words
-• Research content from multiple machine learning papers
+- Extracted from ~50 research papers
-• Cleaned text used for training the language model
+- Cleaned research text used for training the model

 ---

 ## Project Pipeline

 Trending ML Papers (HuggingFace)
 ↓
 arXiv Paper Links
 ↓
-PDF Download
+Automatic PDF Download
 ↓
-Text Extraction
+PDF Text Extraction
 ↓
 Dataset Creation (paper.txt)
 ↓
 Character-Level LSTM Training
 ↓
-Scientific Text Generation
+Research Style Text Generation
 ↓
-Gradio Interface
+Gradio Interactive Interface

 ---

 ## Model Architecture

-The model is a **Character-Level LSTM network** implemented using TensorFlow/Keras.
+The project uses a **Character-Level LSTM neural network** implemented with TensorFlow/Keras.

+Architecture:

 Embedding Layer
 ↓